This post may contain affiliate links. See our affiliate disclaimer here.

 When we starting RVing full-time, there weren’t a lot of available resources online for learning how to live in an RV.
-And there were even less (read: zero) resources that talked about building a business on the road.
+And there were even fewer (read: zero) resources that talked about building a business on the road.

-There’s a lot of things in life that you can’t do alone and building a business is one of them.
+There are a lot of things in life that you can’t do alone and building a business is one of them.

 You’ll need community, mentors, and a collection of blogs, courses, and resources to help you learn along the way.

 In this post, I’m highlighting a few travelers who are KICKING BUTT running their business on the road—and the resources they’ve created to teach you how to do the same.
 There are so many resources out there today for RV entrepreneurs.
 These are my faves:

 Michelle is the queen of making money from blogging and probably the person I turn to most for blogging advice.

 Because she makes over a MILLION dollars from her blog every year…while living on her sailboat or traveling in her van full-time.
 And most of that income is 100% passive.

 A few years ago, Heath and I joined Michelle’s course on affiliate marketing, aptly named Making Sense of Affiliate Marketing.
 Affiliates are the easiest way for bloggers to make passive income.
 BTW:

 Affiliate marketing (Noun): a marketing arrangement by which an online retailer pays a commission to an external website for sales generated from its referrals.